World War III in popular culture: 2010s

 World War III scenarios have also been seen in certain TV shows.
 Salvation depicts a moment in which a meteor is about to hit Earth and a brief fight occurs between the United States and Russia.
-The Last Ship depicts a global pandemic wiping out over 80% of the world's population and the crew (consisting of 218 people) of a lone unaffected US Navy Arleigh Burke-class guided missile destroyer, the fictional USS Nathan James, must try to find a cure, stop the virus, and save humanity while it fights many nations in the "Immune Wars", including Russia and China.
 Occupied is a Norwegian TV series that depicts a fictional future in which Russia, with support from the European Union, occupies Norway to restore its oil and gas production.
 SEAL Team has an episode in which the Navy SEALs must avert war with Russia and China after trying to extract a Russian defector inside Chinese borders.

-Alien invasions have become a popular topic as a conflict like World War III, with the alien invaders portrayed similarly to human military invaders, as seen in the films Skyline (2010), Battle: Los Angeles (2011), Pacific Rim (2013) and the TV series Falling Skies (2010).

 The science fiction novel Sing Goddess The Wrath of the Fonz; Smokepit Fairytales Part II by Tripp Ainsworth centers around the Iliad in eastern Europe during a fictional third world war.